Kuura Essentials - What are Essential Oils?

 All these functions require volatility, therefore these are also known as volatile oils.
 The word “essential” is used to reflect the intrinsic nature of essence of the plant and “oil” is used to indicate a liquid that is insoluble in water.

-Essential oils from Kuura Essentials are mainly inhaled aromatically, straight from the bottle or diffused into the air by a diffuser or applied topically to the skin.
+Essential oils are mainly inhaled aromatically, straight from the bottle or diffused into the air by a diffuser or applied topically to the skin.
 Some essential oils are used orally, but this is not recommended, unless advised by a licensed practitioner.

 HOW THEY WORK IN THE BODY

 When essential oils constituents enter our body, they follow a certain route.
-Whichever mode of application we choose (oral, inhalation, topical), the constituents eventually find their way into our bloodstream and then pass through the liver, where they are chemically changed (metabolized) from oil-soluble into water-soluble substances which are then excreted through the kidneys and urinary tract.
+Whichever mode of application we choose (oral, inhalation, topical), the constituents eventually find their way into our bloodstream.
+The bloodstream then carries these molecules to the rest of your body where they can interact with cells and other molecules in your body to cause an effect.
+Then they pass through the liver, where they are chemically changed (metabolized) from oil-soluble into water-soluble substances which are then excreted through the kidneys and urinary tract.

 When inhalation is used, the constituents pass both into the lungs and also into the brain.
 Once in the brain, essential oils constituents may trigger the release of neurochemicals which affect mood, and may be for example invigorating, calming or analgesic.